markgregg/multi-style-input/README.md

-# Smart Input
+# Multi Styled Input

-Smart Input is a customizable and intelligent input component for web applications.
+Multi Styled Input is a customizable and intelligent input component for web applications.
 It provides advanced features such as validation, formatting, and autocomplete to enhance user experience.

 ## Features